 If your child has trouble remembering each step, write them down on a chore chart.
 If your child

-struggles with reading, the chart can describe the steps using pictures and words.
+, the chart can describe the steps using pictures and words.

 4. Unloading the Dishwasher

 Unloading the dishwasher or putting the dishes away after they get washed is another straightforward chore.
 Each item goes in its proper place, and you’re finished when the dishwasher or dish rack is empty.

 Show your child each step.
 Start with the silverware.
 Show how to sort each piece into the silverware tray or drawer.
 Next, go over how to stack the plates and put them in the right cupboard.
 Then the cups, and so on.
 Encourage your child to ask questions if anything’s confusing.

 Bonus: After a meal, you can even ask your child to take out the garbage or the recycling.
 This is another simple task that has a clear beginning and end.

 5. Helping With the Laundry

 On laundry day, have your child gather all the dirty clothes.
 Develop a system rather than just saying, “Look for dirty clothes in every room.”
 If you have a big family, it helps to have a hamper or spot for dirty clothes for each person.
 Your child can go from spot to spot to pick them up.
 Your child might even want to sort clothes into groups by lights, darks, and colors.